davidmarkclements/fast-safe-stringify/readme.md

 If you're likely to be handling mostly shallow or one level nested objects, this same pattern will degrade performance - it's entirely dependant on use case.

+## JSON.stringify options

+JSON.stringify's `replacer` and `space` options are not supported.
+Any value other than 0 for `space` halves the speed, and providing a replacer function can result in a segfault.
+Given that the primary focus of this serializer is speed, the trade offs for supporting these options are not desirable.

 ## Acknowledgements